pyca/cryptography/docs/hazmat/primitives/asymmetric/utils.rst

     :returns: The decoded tuple ``(r, s)``.

-    :raises ValueError: Raised if the signature is malformed in any way.
+    :raises ValueError: Raised if the signature is malformed.

 .. function:: encode_rfc6979_signature(r, s)